Omnia Protocol Whitepaper

 A node verification protocol will assure that node owners do not act maliciously or against the user's interest.
 By staking an amount of OMNIA tokens, proportional with the blockchain requests that is actively serving, a node provider risks its stake being slashed in case of misbehavior.
 Therefore, by causing higher self-damage than the potential gain, any attack is economically unfeasible.

-Q2 2021 - Pioneering Privacy
+Q2 2021 - Pioneering Security

-• Exploring cutting-edge privacy solutions
+• Exploring cutting-edge security solutions

 Q3 2021 - Innovation in Design